14th Street–Union Square station: Track layout

-Similar to 72nd Street on the IRT Broadway–Seventh Avenue Line, this station was built with extra tracks on the approach to the station.
-These were between the local and express tracks and were approximately 300 ft long.
-The idea was to have a "stacking" track where a train could be held momentarily until the platform cleared for it to enter the station.
+Similar to at 72nd Street on the IRT Broadway–Seventh Avenue Line, there were originally additional tracks at the approach to either platform between each pair of local and express tracks.
+These tracks were approximately 300 ft long and were used as "stacking" tracks, where trains could be held momentarily until the platform was clear and the train could enter the station.
 The tracks here and at 72nd Street were rendered useless when train lengths grew beyond these tracks' capacity.
-The northern track was removed as a result of the 1991 derailment.
-A similar track still exists between the northbound tracks south of the 14th Street–Union Square station's northbound platform.
+The track between the southbound tracks, north of the southbound platform, was removed as a result of the 1991 derailment.
+A similar track still exists between the northbound tracks south of the northbound platform.